-The Education Director is responsible for directing and managing all aspects of AGD education and award activities.
-This includes but is not limited to successful management of a learning management system, oversight of the educational content for the AGD scientific session, on-line education, program provider approval, speaker development and contracting, AGD Continuing Education (CE) awards, educational partnerships, and exam development.
+The Director of Education is responsible for running the business of AGD Education, including directing and managing all aspects of AGD education, the organizations overall education strategy and award activities.
+This includes but is not limited to successful management the AGD Learning Center, oversight of the educational content for the AGD scientific session, on-line education, program provider approval, speaker development and contracting, AGD Continuing Education (CE) awards, educational partnerships, and exam development.
 Interaction with the AGD Board, council and committee members, other volunteer leaders and members at large is an important responsibility of this position.

 S/he oversees the quality and the integrity of awards to ensure that AGD maintains its premiere status.

 Collaboration is a critical part of this position.
 This individual will collaborate with colleagues across the AGD, particularly the Director of Meetings.

 Overview (not all inclusive) of job functions:

 - Serve as a mentor and coach to the Education Team and ensure that all work efforts are being directed to achieve the overall goals for the department.
 Be a resource for day-to-day activities and ensure that staff is provided with the proper training and resources to be successful, encouraging career opportunities.

 - Strategize and develop a long-range plan for all areas of AGD educational activities with Executive Director, all education Managers and other key internal AGD Team leaders along with consultation with appropriate volunteer groups.
 Oversee and manage all educational content offered through AGD.
 Map education programs to AGD and profession competencies.